nicholaswmin/automap/README.md

 and `JSON.parse(json)`

-This is an extremely simple and efficient operation.
+This is an extremely simple, efficient and inherently atomic operation.

-If you don't have, and dont expect to have, big lists in your object-graphs, you should use this method instead of this package.
+If you don't dont expect to have big lists in your object-graphs, you should definitely use this method instead of this package.

-The additional caveat is that you cannot fetch individual list items; you always need to parse the entire graph which for some use-cases is entirely ok.
+The additional caveat is that you cannot fetch individual list items directly from Redis.
+You would would always need to fetch and parse the entire graph which for some, if not most, use-cases is entirely ok.

 ### Why not Redis JSON